 - Sherman Gardens: Read a book while smelling the roses at Sherman Gardens in Corona Del Mar, Newport Beach.

 - Balboa Island Fun Zone: Get a double scoop of ice cream and ride the attractions.

 - Sawdust Art Festival in Laguna Beach: Every summer this art show exhibits unique art: screenprinting, glasswork, jewelry-making, and ceramics.

-- The Swallows Inn: Get your cowboy gear on head to San Juan Capistrano's finest watering hole for some Western-country style drinks.
+- The Swallows Inn: Get your cowboy gear on and head to San Juan Capistrano's finest watering hole for some country-western-style drinks.

 - Jet Ski: Rent some jet skis and have a blast riding off the coast of Dana Point or Newport Beach.

 - Los Rios Street: Take a step back in time and tour Los Rios Street in downtown San Juan Capistrano.
 It has great food and antiques too.

 - Watch a Hockey Game: Watch the Ducks at The Pond of Anaheim a.k.a. the Honda Center.